 3. Export finance against the collection of bills:

-The finance or loan can be obtained by the exporter based on the bills of the purchase made by the importer or overseas company.
+exporter based on the bills of the purchase made by the importer or overseas company.
 In the case of any default, the finance company will compensate about 80% of the default amount.
 It is considered as post shipment finance.